agn453/UNZIP-CPM-Z80/README.md

 Lars Nelson has ported the v1.5-4 updates to the Z-system version (with the exception of the >255 character filename check).
-As usual, the individual files are un the unzip folder or grab the v1.8-4 version in a CP/M .LBR file from
+As usual, the individual files are in the unzip folder or grab the v1.8-4 version in a CP/M .LBR file from

 https://raw.githubusercontent.com/agn453/UNZIP-CPM-Z80/master/unzip/unzip184.lbr